-On September 30th, I participated in the live “Programming with SQL Server - File, XML, JSON, APIs, and Excel Integrations”, For DotNET channel.
+On September 30th, I participated in the live "Programming with SQL Server - Integrations with files, XML, JSON, APIs and Excel", For DotNET channel.

 The month of October was an atypical month ..
 It was the first month since 2014 that I didn't make any blog posts.
 However, content production cannot stop .. rs

-On October 03rd, I posted the video “Power BI Reports on TV, Full Screen and Switching Tabs” on the Planilheiros channel, where I demonstrated the Power BI-supported browsers and give you tips on how to show Power BI reports. on a TV without having a headache or spending money for nothing.
+On October 03rd, I published the video “Power BI Reports on TV, in Full Screen and Switching Tabs” on the Planilheiros channel, where I demonstrated the browsers officially supported by Power BI and give you tips to be able to show the Power BI reports on a TV without having a headache or spending money for nothing.

-On October 11th, I participated in Live “Round Table # 31: Performance in Data Access in .NET and Azure” from the channel Coding Night:
+On October 11, I participated in the Live “Roundtable # 31: Performance in accessing data in .NET and Azure”, from the channel Coding Night:

-On Oct.
-13, I posted the video “How to Create Custom Visuals in Power BI with D3.js” on the Planilheiros channel:
+On October 13, I published the video “How to create custom visuals (Custom Visuals) in Power BI with D3.js” on the Planilheiros channel:

-On October 20th, I published the video “Power BI - Filtering the columns of a dataset (dynamic columns)” on the Planilheiros channel:
+On October 20, I published the video “Power BI - Filtering the columns of a data set (dynamic columns)” on the Planilheiros channel:

 November is the month I celebrated 15 years of relationship with Paty and so, I couldn't do so much .. lol